 Integrating and bolstering science to improve restoration outcomes

 RiversEdge West collaborates with researchers across sectors to gather data and investigate applied questions that inform restoration objectives.
-Read more to learn about our ongoing programs to support tracking tamarisk beetles (Diorhabda spp.).
+Read more to learn about our programs to support tracking tamarisk beetles (Diorhabda spp.).

 Tamarisk Beetle Data

 These data do not represent all locations where the tamarisk beetle may exist.
 However, they give a broad perspective of beetle establishment and dispersal, providing land managers with information that may help with their integrated pest management plans, restoration strategies, and funding opportunities.
+Interact with almost 20 years of tamarisk beetle data here or below.

 Contribute your tamarisk beetle observations